bradyjoslin/rfid_music_player/README.md

-# rpi_musicbox
+# RFID Online Music Player
-Maker project to play albums based on specific RFID cards
+A hackathon-style maker project put together with my kids that plays albums based on specific RFID cards.
+RFID cards are read by an Arduino using an RFID reader connected to a Rasperry Pi that uses [tizonia](http://tizonia.org/) to play the music from Spotify.